 The bald fade can be a great addition to several men’s haircuts and creates a smart and polished appearance.
 It features short sides and a back, reducing to skin level, and more length on the top of the head.
 This allows you to pair various styles with the fade, including the pompadour; It can create an interesting contrast between the fullness of the hair on top and the sides.
 The combination is modern and cool and can be altered to suit your tastes with varying lengths.
 For a more subtle approach, leave the hair shorter on top to achieve a more blended appearance.

-A short afro hairstyle is a fantastic option for a man who wants to show off his natural texture and wants a look that is easy to maintain.
+A short afro is a fantastic option for a man who wants to show off his natural texture and wants a look that is easy to maintain.
 An afro can be an expressive style and worn with pride as it is associated with empowerment.
-The shorter options still give you volume and texture but is a practical style that can reduce the grooming time of longer afros.
-Fresh and modern, what is not to love?
+The shorter options still give you volume and texture but are a practical style that can reduce the grooming time of longer afros.

 A fuss-free and no-nonsense hairstyle is the crew cut.
 It is one of the most effortless short haircuts to pull off and is known for being practical and minimalistic.
 It is perfect for a professional environment and daily wear.
 That doesn’t mean it’s boring, though, and it remains a favorite for men’s hair for a reason; it is cut short and is easy to maintain, but it can also be adapted slightly to suit your style.
 This can be done by adding a taper fade or a side part.
 Or you can experiment with slightly longer or shorter lengths than the traditional quarter-inch.